 It’s kind of funny when you think about it, but the second you get engaged, you are just automatically expected to know how to plan a wedding.
 If this is your first time, don’t worry.
 As an Arizona wedding photographer, I’ve had the chance to work with some amazing wedding vendors all over the state and I have a few tips to make sure you choose the right vendors for your wedding day – before you book them.
 Each wedding vendor will have different criteria, but the next five questions will apply to every single person/team you hire to support you on your wedding day.
 Save this for later: 5 Questions to Ask Before Booking Your Wedding Vendors.

 First, you want to hire the vendors that are the most important to you first.
-It’s better to hire less vendors so you can hire the vendors that you really, really want.
+It’s better to hire fewer vendors so you can hire the vendors that you want.
 I see this a lot with videography.
-In my opinion, it’s better to have a photographer or videographer that you really love then the cheapest you can find of both options.
-In the same way, it’s often assumed that your venue and or caterer will take up a majority of your budget, but instead I would love to encourage you to consider spending more of your budget on what is most important to you.
-Even if that means having your wedding in a backyard (or a similar compromise on something that’s less important to you).
+In my opinion, it’s better to have a photographer or videographer that you love than the cheapest you can find of both options.
+In the same way, it’s often assumed that your venue and or caterer will take up a majority of your budget, but instead, I would love to encourage you to consider spending more of your budget on what is most important to you.
+Even if that means having your wedding in a backyard (or a similar compromise on something less important to you).
 By the way – I have some great tips on planning a wedding at home or in an Airbnb here.

 The unfortunate facts of life.
 At the end of the day, you need to be able to pay for the vendors you hire.
 So even though I’ve already told you to hire vendors based on your priorities, you do need to make sure that they fit into your budget as well.
 It’s okay to inquire with more than one wedding vendor to make sure that you know what the average price in your area is and if this is your first time planning a wedding, prepare for a little sticker shock.
 If you do inquire with more than one wedding vendor, also make sure you let the vendors know when/if you’ve decided to go in a different direction.
 Trust me, we don’t mind (we know you might be shopping around) and it’s so much better than being ghosted!